federicotomadin/NET-Q-A/README.md

 publisher.SendMessage("Hello World!"); // Output: Received message: Hello World!
 ```

-- **Q: Explain the concept of delegates and events in C#.**
-    - Delegates are type-safe function pointers that allow methods to be passed as parameters or stored as variables.
-Events are a special type of delegates used for implementing the publisher-subscriber pattern, allowing objects to communicate and notify each other of specific actions or state changes.

 ## ASP.NET and Web Development
 - **Q: What is ASP.NET, and how does it differ from ASP.NET Core?**